pomdtr/sunbeam/docs/src/usage.md

 }
 ```

-Create a file named `sunbeam.json` and run `sunbeam` to show the list.
+Create a file named `sunbeam.json` and run `sunbeam run sunbeam.json` or just `sunbeam` to show the list.

 ### Writing a dynamic list